 Email Diane regarding TDR Program

 The purpose of the cluster development is to provide the agricultural community an alternative to taking land out of production or irrigation through land division.
 Clustered developments provide a mechanism to preserve agricultural lands and open space by allowing the agricultural community to utilize the fullest divisional potential of their land (a parcel, or adjoining parcels under the same ownership) by locating housing in clustered areas on a parcel or adjoining parcel and designating the remainder of the parcel as an agricultural easement or open space.
 If you are interested in participating in the Cluster Development program, it is recommended that you meet with the Planning Director to discuss the program.
-For more details see CCC 16.12.040.4 Cluster developments
+For more details see Title 16.12.040.4 Cluster developments

 Email Dean regarding Cluster Developments